Polycarbonate Melting Point, Properties, and More

 Sports Equipment: Polycarbonate produces various sports equipment, such as hockey masks, football helmets, and lacrosse sticks.

-Medical Devices: Polycarbonate is used to manufacture medical devices, including eye shields, protective face shields, and dental guards.
+Medical Devices: Polycarbonate manufactures medical devices, including prescriptive lenses, eye shields, protective face shields, and dental guards.

 Conclusion